This is

 Hanlin House

 The next big moment was Snug’s first commercial housing development.
 It was a scheme called Parkwood, on behalf of Bargate Homes.
 It arguably remains the most contemporary housing scheme in Winchester.
-It challenged more conservative housing models and established our credentials as innovative architects who bring a fresh approach to development.
-This led to other projects with Bargate, including two more traditional schemes that explored a modern Hampshire vernacular and refined our approach to aligning value.
+It challenged more conservative housing models and established our credentials as innovative architects who are willing to challenge conventional thinking and bring a fresh approach to development.
+This led to other developments with Bargate, including two more traditional schemes that explored a modern Hampshire vernacular and taught us to love where you live.

 Parkwood, Winchester